 5.2.2 Where Client chooses to contact a PA consultant directly rather than contacting the Help Desk.
 Furthermore, PA will not provide any assurances regarding response times under these circumstances.

-5.2.3 Activities are listed as Help Desk exclusions – refer section 5 on page 12
+5.2.3 Activities are listed as Help Desk exclusions – refer section 5

-Addendum C: Hosted Service
+Addendum B: Hosted Service